Graduate Theological Union

 What are some of the jobs accepted by recent GTU Ph.D./Th.D. graduates?

-Most students are seeking a teaching position in a seminary, college or university.
+Most students are seeking a teaching position in a seminary, college, or university.
 The market for teaching jobs at the college and university level is quite competitive.
 Recent GTU graduates across fields have succeeded in getting their first academic positions at seminaries and small liberal arts colleges.
-The GTU has recently added an Allied Field component to the doctoral program to provide students a way to document their preparation for teaching in a number of disciplines.
+The GTU doctoral program emphasizes interdisciplinary work as a way to help student prepare for teaching in a number of disciplines.
 Students are also encouraged to participate in professional organizations such as the American Academy of Religion, the Society of Biblical Literature, and others, to present papers and meet colleagues in the field.
 Some students pursue doctoral work for positions with the Church, religious organizations, or in educational administration, writing, or publishing.

 What percentage of students complete the degree, and in what length of time?